notepad-plus-plus/npp-usermanual/content/docs/searching.md

             - uses _Search mode_ = _Normal_ (regardless of its current setting in the _Find_ window)
         - (all mentions of the _Find_ window in this search description are still true even if the _Find_ window is not currently visible)
 * **Find (Volatile) Next (`Ctrl+Alt+F3`) / Find (Volatile) Previous (`Ctrl+Alt+Shift+F3`)**: Search for the word the caret is in, or the selected text, down or up.
-    - The searched word or selection is not remembered in the find history, and the search will not be repeatable with **Find Next / Find Previous**.
-That's why it's called volatile.
-However, because it will have moved the caret and selection to the next match, repeated **Find (volatile) Next / Find (volatile) Previous** _will_ work as expected.
+    - The searched word or selection is not stored in the find history, and the search will not be repeatable with **Find Next / Find Previous**. ("Volatile" here means "not stored".)
+However, because it will have moved the caret and selection to the next match, repeated **Find (Volatile) Next / Find (Volatile) Previous** _will_ work as expected.
     - The specific search behavior:
         - uses the selected text as the search text, but does **not** overwrite the existing _Find what_ value in the _Find_ dialog
             - if there is no selection and the caret is just at a single character position, it uses the word that the caret position is a part of (if any)